awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/README.md

 # Amazon S3 Batch Basics Scenario

 ## Introduction
-This Amazon S3 Batch Basics scenario demonstrates how to interact with Amazon S3 batch functionality using an AWS SDK.
-The scenario covers various operations such as creating a job, modifying the job, adding additional tags to the job, and so on.
+This scenario demonstrates how to use the AWS SDK to interact with Amazon Simple Storage Service (S3) using AWS Batch.
+The scenario covers various operations such as creating a batch job, modifying the job, and adding additional tags to the job.

 ## Setting up Resources
 To successfully run this basic scenario, the program requires an IAM (Identity and Access Management) role.
-However, the program makes it easy for the user because the IAM role is created using an AWS CloudFormation template.
-The user does not need to take any additional steps to create this IAM role.
+However, the program creates the IAM role by using an AWS CloudFormation template.

 ## Service Operations Invoked
 The program performs the following tasks: